Kweku-A/ScrumExaminerDemo/README.md

 ### ProfessionalScrumDeveloper folder
 This is a feature folder containing the code related to PSD.
 It is divided into 3 layers which are modularised:
 - Presentation: Contains UI related implementations
-- Data: Contains the data layer implementaions
+- Data: Contains the data layer implementations
 - Domain: Domain layer implementations (Core to the feature)

 ### App